erwinmatijsen/django-markdownify/docs/source/settings.rst

 Whitelist styles
 ----------------
-Add whitelisted styles with the ``MARKDOWNIFY_WHITELIST_STYLES`` key and a list of styles as the value.
+Add whitelisted styles with the ``WHITELIST_STYLES`` key and a list of styles as the value.
 For example::

     MARKDOWNIFY = {